 The ESI Funds have been redirected to fulfill special requirements and needs of the European Union until 2020.
 This means that there are new requirements to meet when applying for ESI funding.

 The new EU Directives on Public Procurement implicate a number of modifications and bring in some significant changes, particularly to the range of contracts subject to the EU public procurement regime.

 The European Summer Academy “State Aid” provides extensive and case-study based training on almost every aspect related to state aid.
 During three days in June, experienced and reknowned practitioners in the complex field of European state aid work on real cases and thus explore the legal and practical framework for state aid in Europe.

-The European Union is the world’s biggest donor, providing more than half of all development aid worldwide.
-However, in order to cooperate with the EU successfully and to benefit from the funds, beneficiaries have to comply with a multitude of complicated accounting regulations of projects financed by the EU.
+The European Union (EU) and its Member States remain the world’s biggest donor, providing more than half of all development aid worldwide.
+However, in order to cooperate successfully with the EU and to benefit from the external cooperation funds, beneficiaries have to follow a multitude of administrative regulations and fulfil all external audit requirements.

 There is a range of fundamental services that are of major importance to citizens and their everyday life which have to be supplied by public authorities.
 Providing and financing these services – for instance in the social or transport sectors – needs to be in accordance with European State aid regulations and the provisions for Services of General Economic Interest.